 From the frequently quoted ‘sound of the universe’ to its reported power as a means to unite those around us, Om is a small word that carries a multitude of meanings.

-The word Om appears to have originated in the Mandukya Upanishad (one of a collection of ancient texts concerning philosophical concepts of Hinduism) which tells us that ‘Om is what has been, what is and what shall be’.
+The word Om appears to have originated in the Mandukya Upanishad (one of a playlist of ancient texts concerning philosophical concepts of Hinduism) which tells us that ‘Om is what has been, what is and what shall be’.

 Om represents everything - the beginning, the middle and the end, the past, the present and the future.
 It encompasses all sounds - mankind, nature, machinery ... it is the hum of the earth.